ThomasClemons/ai-case-study/README.md

 Observations:
 - JPMorgan Chase outperforms its competitors in virtually every category.
 - JPMorgan Chase far exceeds its competitors in AI/ML investment.
-- JPMorgan Chase leadership has a clear vision of where it wants to go and it is moving at an accelerated pace when compared with its competitors.
+- JPMorgan Chase leadership has a clear vision of where it wants to go and it's moving at an accelerated pace when compared with its competitors.

 ## Recommendation